Administrative Procedure 245: Programs - Care and Treatment

 2.0 Agreements with Government with Approved Facilities

-Avon Maitland District School Board may enter into agreements with government approved local agencies and/or facilities to provide educational programs for students who are receiving care and treatment in custodial or correctional facilities on the condition that costs to the board for operating these programs shall be covered in their entirety by the Ministry of Education funding grants.
+Avon Maitland District School Board may enter into written agreements with government approved local agencies and/or facilities to provide educational programs for students who are receiving care and treatment in custodial or correctional facilities on the condition that costs to the board for operating these programs shall be covered in their entirety by the Ministry of Education funding grants.
 All requirements outlined by the Ministry of Education will be met with respect to these agreements.

 3.0 Implementation of the Programs